Entra Sync

 Make sure you note the value of the client secret before proceeding past this screen.

-Now that your Azure Active Directory tenant is configured and ready to go, it is time to configure the plugin.
+Now that your Entra tenant is configured and ready to go, it is time to configure the plugin.
 If you have not already installed the plugin, you will want to do that from the Rock Shop, now.
 You will also need the configuration information you recorded in Step 2 of the Pre-Installation Setup and the client secret you created in Step 5.

-Navigate to Admin Tools > Installed Plugins and select the Azure AD Group Sync option.
-Then click on the Azure Credentials button on the top right and enter the configuration values from the previous steps.
+Navigate to Admin Tools > Installed Plugins and select the Entra Group Sync option.
+Then click on the Entra Credentials button on the top right and enter the configuration values from the previous steps.

 Configure Groups to Sync

-The plugin synchronizes members of groups in Rock or Azure AD, so you will need to create groups in both systems.
-To configure the synchronization settings, navigate to Admin Tools > Installed Plugins > Azure AD Group Sync and click on the button to add a new entry.
+The plugin synchronizes members of groups in Rock or Entra, so you will need to create groups in both systems.
+To configure the synchronization settings, navigate to Admin Tools > Installed Plugins > Entra Group Sync and click on the button to add a new entry.
 You will be given the following configuration options:

 1. Group Selection Type – This determines whether you will be selecting a Rock Security Role, or a normal group.